-3.0 PECUNIARY INTEREST DECLARATIONS
+8. PECUNIARY INTEREST DECLARATIONS

-In accordance with Regulation 8 (7) of the Local Government (Meeting Procedures) Regulations 2015, the Chairman requests Councillors to indicate whether they or a close associate have, or are likely to have, a pecuniary interest (any pecuniary or pecuniary detriment) in any item of the Agenda.
+In accordance with Regulation 8 (7) of the Local Government (Meeting Procedures) Regulations 2015, the Chairperson requests Councillors to indicate whether they or a close associate have or are likely to have a pecuniary interest (any pecuniary or pecuniary detriment) or conflict of interest in any Item of the Agenda.

-4.0 PERCEIVED INTEREST DECLARATIONS
+9. PERCEIVED INTEREST DECLARATIONS